Comelli-lab/microbiota-miRNA-correlations/README.md

 # microbiota-miRNA-correlations
 This repository includes code utilized to correlate microbiota and miRNA data.
 Correlations were all generated in Python.

-This microbiota-miRNA correlation pipeline was utilized for the following paper:
+This microbiota-miRNA correlation pipeline was originally created and utilized for the following paper:

 ## Wu D, Thompson LU, Comelli EM.
 2024.
 "Cecal microbiota and mammary gland microRNA signatures are related and modifiable by dietary flaxseed with implications for breast cancer risk."
 Microbiology Spectrum, 12:e02290-23.https://doi.org/10.1128/spectrum.02290-23